(19th March 2014 – 19 miles)

 It grew colder and I became impatient with asphalt bashing.
 Many of the trees were sculpted by the powerful, prevailing south-westerlies.

-Which also pleased me.
-I did have a glimpse of red squirrel but the only photo I managed was so pitifully poor, I won’t bother posting it (which if you saw the one I posted on the Cumbria Way section, is a true indictment).
+Which pleased me.
+I did get a glimpse of red squirrel but the only photo I managed was so pitifully poor, I won’t bother posting it (which, if you saw the one I posted on the Cumbria Way section, is a true indictment).

 In mid-afternoon, I pulled on my Goretex coat for the last few, bitterly cold miles into Kirkwhelpington.